dcunited001/dcunited001.github.io/_posts/2016-08-22-american-limits-on-freedom-of-speech-include-intelligence.md

 > domain where people bridge into strictly vertboten NSA maths...

 What are examples of math problems I intuitively understood high-level solutions?
 Without understanding the actual maths or proofs...
+And I'm a little fuzzy on these memories, so please don't assume I'm making claims about them.
+I would like nothing other than to clear up this region of my memory.
+However, about a dozen people who formerly acknowledged this experience now act like it never happened.

 #### Information Compression in Pythagorean Triples